smartcommunitylab/AAC-Org/server/README.md

 2. `roles` – Array of JSON objects representing the roles to add.
 Each role has 2 properties:
    - `contextSpace` – domain of the role.
 It must be one of the domains registered in the organization.
 It should have the following structure: `components/<component_id>/<space name>`
    - `role` – Role of the user in the domain
+3. `owner` - Boolean parameter that can only be set by administrators.
+If this parameter appears in a call performed without administrator rights, it will be ignored.

 **Sample request URL**: `http://localhost:7979/api/organizations/1/members`\
 **Sample request body**:\